 Those whose parents hadn’t been helpful wished they had been.
-Those young adults often seemed sad that their parents hadn’t been open enough to raise the subject and said it created a wall in their relationship.
+Those young adults often seemed sad that their parents weren’t open enough to raise the subject and said it created a wall in their relationship.

 Some of them were angry that their parents hadn’t cared enough to teach them.
-Many said they wished for more guidance.
+Many said they wished for more guidance and access to resources.
 As I read their comments, hearing the longing in their voices broke my heart.

 If you want them to really open up to you, how you talk to them matters.

-Here’s how to talk to your teens so they won’t tune you out.
+Here’s how to talk to your teens about sex so they won’t tune you out.

 Make it a conversation, not a lecture.